The contract between the Buyer and Seller may be concluded in two manners.

 1. The contract is concluded in Polish in accordance with Polish law and these regulations.

-2. Goods transfer place has to be in the territory of the Republic of Poland.
+2. Goods transfer place must be in the territory of the Republic of Poland.

 3. The Seller is obliged to and undertakes to provide services and deliver goods free from defects.